Shocking Cases of Feral Children Exposing the Dark Side of Human Society

 Co-Existence of Man and Wild Animals

 The adoption of feral children by wild animals is truly inspiring and heart-touching.
-It displays the simple fact that man and wild animals can co-exist in harmony.
+These cases of feral children living with wildlife creatures display the simple fact that man and wild animals can co-exist in harmony.
 But the lack of understanding of each other’s innate nature makes it difficult to survive and thrive together.

-It is a universal truth that we fear what we don’t understand, and man and wild have misunderstood and feared each other.
-Man has always tried to tame the wild and the case with feral children is no exception.
+It is a universal truth that we fear what we don’t understand, and man and wild have misunderstood and feared each other for as long as we can remember.
+Man has always tried to tame the wild and there is no exception with the cases of feral children.

 The human society tries to teach and civilize the feral children, get them to sit and talk properly.
 Could that be the reason for the everlasting tension between man and wild?

-In some cases, after separating from their wild companions, the feral children have died, raising a question whether it was a wise action to try to integrate them in human society after severance from the free spirit of the wild.
+In some cases of feral children, after separating from their wild companions, the children have died, raising a question whether it was a wise action to try to integrate them in human society after severance from the free spirit of the wild.